smile-plzz/TrelloJSONfilterbyMonth/README.md

-# 🗂️ Trello JSON Month/Year Filter
+# 🗂️ Trello JSON Date Filter

-A **standalone, browser-based Trello JSON analyzer** that helps you filter cards, actions, and comments by **month and year** — no server required.
+A **standalone, browser-based Trello JSON analyzer** that helps you filter cards, actions, and comments by a **single month** or a **custom date range** — no server required.
-Upload your Trello board export, choose a month, and instantly get:
+Upload your Trello board export, choose a month or date window, and instantly get:

 * Filtered lists of cards or actions.
 * Full comment details.
-* Monthly summary reports.
+* Range-based summary reports.
 * Interactive bar charts.
 * One-click CSV and PDF exports.